Are You Entitled To NHS Data Breach Compensation?

-There can be a lot to consider when you make a claim for NHS data breach compensation.
+There can be a lot to consider in an NHS data breach compensation claim.
 A damages claim is designed to put you back in a position you were in prior to the incident occurring, but where a broken arm can heal, and a muscular injury can fade, compromised data can be a permanent issue.

 Medical data is private and sensitive, and there’s a reason why most of us do not want the information contained in our medical records to be seen or accessible to anyone.
 Any data breach can be serious, but where the data breached is personal and sensitive medical records, the impact for the victim can be severe.